jaimejim/book/src/git.md

 # Github general usage notes

 Started to do version control on linux when they were told to pay.
 Linus created `git`.
 Github and gitlab are the most popular.
-It is used for social coding.`
+It is used for social coding.

 ## Working with repos